pmrinal2005/BLOOM/README.md

   ➜  Network: use --host to expose
 ```

 Open [http://localhost:5173](http://localhost:5173) in your browser.
-You'll land on the BLOOM landing page — click **Enter the Lab** to navigate to `/dashboard` and start planting sparks. 🌱
+You'll land on the BLOOM landing page then click **Enter the Lab** to navigate to `/dashboard` and start planting sparks. 🌱

 ---